roy26862/alx-system_engineering-devops/0x02-shell_redirections/README.md

 1-confused smiley - a script that displays a confused smiley "(Ôo)'.

 2-hellofile -  Display the content of the /etc/passwd file

+3-twofiles - Display the content of /etc/passwd and /etc/hosts